Download installation script

 1. Install Docker

-This step is automated by CMA, but you can install it manually by executing the following the commands below:
+CMA will prompt Docker installation and will try install it, but you can install it manually by executing the following commands:

 # Download installation script